 India has undoubtedly benefited from an Anglophone, low-cost skilled workforce.
-The industry itself, but also the Internet in terms of websites and online databases, is dominated by English.
+The industry itself and the Internet, in terms of websites and online databases, is dominated by the English language.
 The predominance of English can create major barriers for countries where English is unfamiliar.
 Language capability is important not only in terms of communicating with key clients, but is also crucial for the success of a good computer programme (Correa, 1996).
-However, the importance of language is not a pre-requisite; Chilean software companies have benefited by offering clients in Latin America programmes in Spanish and have indeed been protected by being outside the English-dominant software formats.
+However, Chilean software companies have succeeded in offering clients in Latin America programmes in Spanish and have indeed been protected by being outside the English-dominant software formats.

 The debate about the level of intellectual property right protection afforded by countries and their level of development in terms of high technology industries has been going on for many years (UNCTAD, 1975, 1998, 1999).
 A recent World Bank study of more than 80 countries found that the effect of intellectual property rights on trade flows in high-tech goods was insignificant (UNDP, 1999).
-Similarly, another study found that the strength of intellectual property protection did not appear to be significantly related to R&D investments (Kumar, 1996).
-This can be explained by the type of R&D undertaken in developing countries which is less sensitive to the strength of intellectual property protection provided (thus R&D based in industrialized countries may be more creative or new product development oriented, hence demanding a stronger intellectual property regime), (Kumar, 1996).
+Similarly, another study found that the strength of intellectual property protection did not appear to be significantly related to research and development investments (Kumar, 1996).
+This can be explained by the type of research and development undertaken in developing countries which is less sensitive to the strength of intellectual property protection provided.
 Great care needs to be taken in implying causality between intellectual property right protection and development of high technology sectors, such as computer software and services, or in terms of presenting uni-dimensional or uni-linear patterns of development in high technology activity.

-Much has already been discussed concerning India's development pattern based on export-led model software development based on 'body shopping' and source code generation.
-The Indian model of software development is frequently contrasted with the more domestically-oriented Brazilian model.
+Much has already been discussed concerning India's development pattern based on export-led model software development based on "body shopping" and source code generation.
+The Indian model of software development is frequently contrasted with the more domesticallyoriented Brazilian model.
 Brazil first started to develop a national computer industry in the early 1970s based largely on market protection.
 However, in 1992, the Government adopted a more open policy, through the SOFTEX 2000 programme, which placed more emphasis on software rather than hardware computer production.
-The SOFTEX programme, influenced by the Brazilian academic community sought to improve the competitiveness and responsiveness of the computer services industry (Prochnik, 1997).
+The SOFTEX programme, influenced by the Brazilian academic community, sought to improve the competitiveness and responsiveness of the computer services industry (Prochnik, 1997).
 The initial budget of SOFTEX was \$38 million and was partly financed by the United Nations Development Programme.
-Although the programme has supported overseas trade by the Brazilian software industry, this is not necessarily its sole or even main goal.
-Certainly, the export and trade of computer software and services by Brazil remains comparatively low, although the computer service sector is seen as better integrated and suited to meet the needs of Brazilian industry.
+Although the programme has supported overseas trade by the Brazilian software industry, this was not necessarily its sole or even its main goal.
+Certainly, the export and trade of computer software and services by Brazil remain comparatively low, although the computer service sector is seen as better integrated and suited to meet the needs of Brazilian industry.
 In part, this relates back to the earlier policy of developing an indigenously-owned hardware industry which sought to develop a basic "Brazilian" system software.
-This policy in turn provided some 'natural' protection to the domestic software industry which otherwise would have been more threatened by overseas competitors (Schware, 1992).
+This policy, in turn, provided some "natural" protection to the domestic software industry, which otherwise would have been more threatened by overseas competitors (Schware, 1992).